xcape-io/RelayProp/NucleoRelayProp/README.md

 Advanced users may clone the <a href="https://github.com/xcape-io/RelayProp" target="_blank">https://github.com/xcape-io/RelayProp</a> repository.

-Open the `MegaRelayProp.ino` sketch in the Arduino IDE to set MQTT topics for your Escape Room:
+Open the `NucleoRelayProp.ino` sketch in the Arduino IDE to set MQTT topics for your Escape Room:
 ```c
 NucleoRelayProp prop(u8"Relay Nucleo", // as MQTT client id, should be unique per client for given broker
                    u8"Room/My room/Props/Relay Nucleo/inbox",